celo-org/docs/docs/protocol/governance/create-proposal.md

 ### Step 2: Posting the Proposal on Celo Forum

-Once your proposal is drafted, post it on forum.celo.org to initiate community discussion.
+Once your proposal is drafted, post it on the [forum](https://forum.celo.org/) to initiate community discussion.
 This post should:

 - **Detail the Proposal**: Share every aspect of the proposal, leaving no ambiguity.
 - **Include Multisig Information**: If requesting funds, provide the multisig wallet details.